abhishekdeshkar/CSExperienceMod/README.md

 # CSExperienceMod
 Experience Mod in CS.
 Also known as XP Mod.
+Check out (ExperienceMod.sma) file.

 ###### I have created this script from scratch.
 Took almost 1 month to build. :P